arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 In case of an error occuring inside a user request:

-- Is it an error or an exception?
+⚙️ _Is it an error or an exception?_

 An error (it must _not_ be caught).

-- Should I tell the user all about it?
+🧑‍💻 _Should I tell the user all about it?_

 No, just show them a simple message (such as "Internal server error") so that they know something has to be fixed on your side.

-- Should I output the error to logs?
+📝 _Should I output the error to logs?_

 Absolutely, it’s a failure that needs to be fixed.

-You have nothing to do in this case.
+You generally have nothing to do in this case.
 Any error uncaught by the developer will, in the end, be caught by the server and result in a default client-side error message while it outputs the full error in logs.

-_Note: in Node.js Express 4, you have to catch async errors yourself to avoid a server crash._
+_Note: in Node.js Express 4 however, you have to catch async errors yourself to avoid a server crash._

 ## In practice in JavaScript